xMasterX/all-the-plugins/non_catalog_apps/laser_tag_game/README.md

 - **Immersive Sound**: Laser firing and game-over sounds to enhance your battlefield experience.
 - **Dynamic Health and Ammo Bars**: Keep track of your health and ammo with clean, dynamic UI elements.
 - **Vibration Feedback**: Feel every hit with integrated vibration feedback.
+- **RFID Powerups**: Specific tags can be written to any T5577 or EM4100 for adding ammo.
+- **External IR Boards**: Add or remove an external infrared blaster anytime during gameplay to switch between internal/external IR gun or swap weapons.

 ## 📸 Screenshots